 May 5 - May 8, 2008

 Canadian Hydrographic Association

-Gardner, James; Mayer, Larry A.; and Armstrong, Andy, "From the Arctic to the Tropics: The U.S. UNCLOS Bathymetric Mapping Program" (2008).
-Center for Coastal and Ocean Mapping.
+Gardner, James V.; Mayer, Larry A.; and Armstrong, Andy, "From the Arctic to the Tropics: The U.S. UNCLOS Bathymetric Mapping Program" (2008).
+Canadian Hydrographic Conference.
 422.